SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 3. Optionally [assign devices](/dtm/asset-hierarchy/#to-assign-devices-to-an-asset) from the top bar.

 4. The asset name and description along with the icon are displayed at the top.
    All subassets and devices for this asset will get listed in the **Subassets** section.

 5. All the asset properties for this asset will be displayed on the right.

 6. In the **Asset tree** tab you see the asset hierarchy.

 7. Optionally [add subassets](/dtm/asset-hierarchy/#to-add-subassets), or [import assets](/dtm/asset-hierarchy/#creating-assets-bulk-import) using the options on the top right.

+If the asset has a location, you can view it on the map under the properties section below its values.
+Click the full screen icon at the top right corner of the map to view it in full screen.

 {{< c8y-admon-info>}}
 The buttons [Import assets](/dtm/asset-hierarchy/#creating-assets-bulk-import), and [Add asset](/dtm/asset-hierarchy/#to-add-subassets) are not visible for the last hierarchical level.<br>